mhkeller/layercake/src/content/guide/99-helper-functions.md

 ];
 ```

-The component has the following props:
+The function takes the following arguments:

 - **data** `Array|Object`
   - The data to be transformed.
 - **keys** `string[]`
-  - The series names to break out out into separate groups.
+  - The series names to break out into separate groups.
 - **options** `Object` Options object
 - **options.groupTo** `string='group'`
   - Optional.
-This name of the field that is added to each group object.
+The name of the field that is added to each group object.
 Defaults to 'group'.
 This field is also added to each row of data.
 - **options.valueTo** `string='value'`
   - Optional.
 The name of the new field on each row of data to store the value under.
 Defaults to 'value'.
 - **options.keepKeys** `string[]`